De65/html_Css/README.md

-This is my first Html/css project
+This is my first Html/css project, I want to create a landing page